AnujPratap-96/C-plus-plus-Patterns/README.md

 ---

 ### License:
 This repository is open source and available under the [MIT License](LICENSE).

 ---

-This `README.md` now contains a visual representation of each pattern, making it easier to navigate.
-If you need any further changes or additions, feel free to ask!
+Feel free to let me know if you need any further modifications or additions